 - Lightly grease a sheet of parchment paper with olive oil.
 Or, you can use cornmeal to dust the surface of your work area to keep the dough from sticking.

 - Transfer ball of dough to parchment.
 Stretch out dough by hand as much as possible, then lightly brush with olive oil, cover with another piece of parchment.
 Another approach is to pound the dough down with your fist or the palm of your hand–this is just a preliminary shaping, to form the dough ball into a disc.

 - Use a rolling pin and work from the middle of the dough outward to flatten dough to ¼ inch thickness.
 For those of you that like a thicker crust, roll the dough to your desired thickness.
 Using a rolling pin (rather than your fingers) will help maintain a consistent thickness.
 If you don’t have something flat to roll with, you can use the hand method.
 Dust your hands with flour to keep the dough from sticking.
 Gently stretch the dough using the back of your floured hands, letting the weight of the dough pull the dough thinner.
 Use the backs of your fingers to push the dough out wider.
 Start in the middle of the dough with both hands close together, and slowly pull your hands apart, allowing the dough to glide above your hands.
 Turn the dough about 15 degrees on your hands and repeat this step until the dough is thinner, wider, and consistent throughout the entire circumference of the crust.
 Or even better, try spinning the dough in the air.
 This is certainly not required, but it’s a lot of fun!
 It also helps to make the dough more round.

 - Peel off top parchment paper.

 Once that’s done, you’re ready to get busy and have some fun with pizza toppings.
 For us, it seems like chicken is king.
 I would say 6 out of 10 times my pizza is topped with it.
-Then, it’s time to grill or bake your pizza.
+Then, it’s time to bake your pizza — or take it outside and grill your pizza.